renaissance-publishing/renaissance/content/chapters/26-items.md

 - **Items should have clear rules.**  You don't have to specify everything exhaustively, but you should make sure that the GM understands what the player *definitely can do* (and *wants to do*) with their item, and you should make sure that the player understands what they *definitely can't do* (and what the GM considers out-of-bounds).
 You should also look out for any "special cases" and what-ifs that you'll need to cover.
 - **Items shouldn't eclipse other options.**  An item you're paying 10 CP for should probably be better than an item you're playing 5 CP for, but an item should generally never completely outstrip some other character design.
 Major things to look out for are that an item should never completely remove the need for a specific character archetype, should never grant the same ability as a power-but-better, and should never replace the need for a skill.
   - This is why you shouldn't add a "hard invisibility" cloak, for example.
-- **Items shouldn't open certain Pandora's Boxes.**  There are some items you just shouldn't introduce into the game—even though people are going to ask.
+- **Items shouldn't open certain Pandora's Boxes.**  There are some items you just shouldn't introduce into the game — even though people are going to ask.
   - Items that add "flat" aptitude bonuses or "flat" damage boosts are a bad idea.
 The former is at once too powerful (because it effects too many skills too cheaply) and not as useful as it seems (because of how the D100 system works), and the latter is unbalancable unless you start giving enemies ever-increasing DUR (which forces every other character to play the same damage-stacking game).
   - Items that give you extra actions or turns in combat are a very bad idea.
   - "Impulse" healing potions are a bad idea too.
 Healing is supposed to be difficult, and making it too easy short-circuits some deliberate game-design choices.
 (If you find yourself in frequent need of an impulse-healing item, consider running your game in a system that's designed to focus on combat-heavy adventures.)